bd/pdf-for-print/README.md

 ---

-## Limitations

-- This version of the script applies the same transformation (the front–left transformation) to every imposed page.
-In a future revision, you may implement different transformations for the FR, BR, and BL positions.
-- The script assumes that the input and output page counts are the same.

----

 ## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+None.
+No Warranty.
+Use at your own risk.

 ---

 ## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request with your improvements.
+Contributions are welcome, I suppose.
+Open an issue or submit a pull request with your improvements.
+I would be shocked if you did...

----

-## Contact

-For questions or feedback, please contact [Your Name](mailto:your.email@example.com).

-Enjoy your booklet printing!